compute-tooling/compute-studio/docs/docs/publish/inputs.md

 # Inputs

-COMP uses the ParamTools inputs format for building its GUI.
+Compute Studio uses the ParamTools inputs format for building its GUI.
 ParamTools also offers functionality for updating parameter values and validating the new values.
 Check out the [ParamTools documentation](https://paramtools.org) for more information on how to create your configuration files.
-COMP requires two typs of inputs: meta parameters and model parameters.
+Compute Studio requires two typs of inputs: meta parameters and model parameters.

 **First, what are *meta parameters*?**